💻 Tutorial 02: Introduction to VIMuRe in Python

 "helpdecision", "giveadvice"])

-plot_df["layer"] = pd.Categorical(plot_df["layer"], categories=["advice", "money", "kerorice", "visit"])
+"layer"] = pd.Categorical(plot_df["layer"], categories=["advice", "money", "kerorice", "visit"])

-g = (
+= (

-ggplot(plot_df, aes(x = "tie_type", y="n_reporters", fill="layer")) +
+g = "tie_type", y="n_reporters", fill="layer")) +

 geom_col() +

-coord_flip() +
+coord_flip()

-facet_grid("n_ties ~ .", labeller="label_both") +
+"n_ties ~ .", labeller="label_both") +

-theme_bw() +
++

-theme(legend_position = "bottom",
+theme_bw() = "bottom",

-legend_box_spacing = 0.5) +
+theme(legend_position = 0.5) +

-labs(x = "Number of ties reported for this prompt",
+legend_box_spacing = "Number of ties reported for this prompt",

-y = "Number of reporters",
+labs(x = "Number of reporters",

-fill = "Layer")
+y = "Layer")

 )

-ggsave(g, "tutorial02_fig01.png", width=6, height=8, dpi=300)
+"tutorial02_fig01.png", width=6, height=8, dpi=300) ggsave(g,

-Note that the plot above only represents the reports made by the 203 nodes that appear in the reporter column.
+column.
 Given that the total number of nodes in the network is 417, either some nodes did not report on any ties, or they were not interviewed at all.

-VIMuRe will consider all nodes in the network, even if they are not present in the reporter column.
+column.
 If you want to restrict your analysis to include only the network of reporters, you must filter the edge list before proceeding.

 2.4: Union vs. Intersection and the concept of Concordance